CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### SquareRoot Class

 The `SquareRoot` class extends the `Calculator` abstract class and provides the implementation for square root operations.
 Through the use of the assert statement and if statement the variable num2 is checked to see whether it is a negative number.
 If num2 is negative, "Cannot calculate the square root of a negative number" will be displayed.
+The java standard library for the squareroot operation is used.

 #### Code Snippet